Share this article

 Build, Measure, Learn: The Lean Loop That Catches the Drop-Off

-The trainer shared a story from his own sales experience that made this concrete.
+Jon, the trainer, shared a story from his own sales experience that made this concrete.
 His company had a product that required an iPad for the end user.
 The company was supplying iPads to clients, but usage numbers were terrible.
 People were not using the product at all.
 When they investigated, they discovered the iPads were either never delivered to the right person or were sitting unopened in a supply closet.
-There was no tracking on who received the device, let alone whether they set it up.
+Jon’s team started tracking who received the device, and faced challenges in having it handed to the right person and completing the onboarding.
+People didn’t want to share their personal emails, some didn’t want to create a new Apple ID, and many other problems popped up.

 Once the team identified this onboarding gap, they built a structured onboarding program.
 They actively walked each user through setup, confirmed the device was in the right hands, and tracked activation personally.
 That hands-on process moved users from "I received a box I did not ask for" to genuine product adoption.
 Over time, as the process matured, users moved from adoption to retention organically.